 Members of the firm include all those persons who are associated with the firm in carrying out its activities.
-Members of the firm, including employees, who are not subject to the Institute's Rules of Professional Conduct could have an interest or relationship or provide a service that would result in the firm being prohibited from performing a particular engagement.
-Rule 204.7 requires a member who is a partner or proprietor of a firm to ensure that the firm and all members of the firm, including those who are not members of the Institute, do not have a relationship or interest, do not perform a service and remain free of any influence that would preclude the firm from performing the engagement pursuant to Rules 204.1, 204.3, 204.4 or 204.8.
+Members of the firm, including employees, who are not under the jurisdiction of [CPA province/the Institute] could have an interest or relationship or provide a service that would result in the firm being prohibited from performing a particular engagement.
+Rule 204.8 requires a member who is a partner or proprietor of a firm to ensure that the firm and all members of the firm, including those who are not registrants, do not have a relationship or interest, do not perform a service and remain free of any influence that would preclude the firm from performing the engagement pursuant to Rules 204.1, 204.3, 204.4 or 204.9.